Uzbekistan: Sport

-Before Uzbekistan's independence in 1991, the country was part of the Soviet Union football, rugby union, basketball, ice hockey, and handball national teams.
-After independence, Uzbekistan created its own football, rugby union, basketball and futsal national teams.
+Before Uzbekistan's independence in 1991, the country was part of the Soviet Union's football, rugby union, basketball, ice hockey, and handball national teams.
+After independence, Uzbekistan created its own football, rugby union, basketball, and futsal national teams.

 Football

 Football is the most popular sport in Uzbekistan.
 Uzbekistan's premier football league is the Uzbek Super League, which has consisted of 16 teams since 2015.
 The current champions (2022) are FC Pakhtakor.
 Pakhtakor holds the record for the most Uzbekistan champion titles, having won the league ten times.
 Uzbekistan's football clubs regularly participate in the AFC Champions League and the AFC Cup.
 FC Nasaf Qarashi won the AFC Cup in 2011, the first international club cup for Uzbek football.

-In 2025, Uzbek international footballer Abdukodir Khusanov, a center-back, transferred from Lens to Manchester City on a four-and-a-half-year deal, becoming the first Uzbek player to compete in the Premier League.
+In 2025, Uzbek international footballer Abdukodir Khusanov, a centre-back, transferred from Lens to Manchester City on a four-and-a-half-year deal, becoming the first Uzbek player to compete in the Premier League.